thekaigonzalez/slisp/docs/Standard/spec.md

-# Specification Module - Salmon
+# salspec - Salmon Specification Module

 This module contains functions that are a part of the Salmon language standard.